-We estimate that the net proceeds from this offering, after the deduction of the underwriting discounts and commissions and our estimated expenses, will be approximately \$340.3 million (or approximately \$391.4 million if the underwriters exercise their option to purchase additional shares of common stock in full).
-We will contribute the net proceeds that we will receive from this offering to the Operating Partnership in exchange for additional units of limited partnership interest in the Operating Partnership.
+We estimate that the net proceeds from this offering, after deducting underwriting discounts and commissions and our estimated expenses, will be approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares of common stock in full).
+We will contribute the net proceeds from this offering to the Operating Partnership in exchange for OP Units.

-The Operating Partnership intends to use the net proceeds from this offering to partially finance the Cordish Acquisitions.
-Pending the closing of the Cordish Acquisitions, the Operating Partnership intends to use the net proceeds from this offering to repay borrowings under its senior credit facility or invest in interest-bearing accounts and short-term, interest-bearing securities consistent with our intention to maintain our qualification for taxation as a REIT, including, for example, government and governmental agency securities, certificates of deposit and interest-bearing bank deposits.
+The Operating Partnership intends to use the net proceeds from this offering to partially finance the Bally's Acquisitions.
+Pending the closing of the Bally's Acquisitions, the Operating Partnership intends to use the net proceeds from this offering to repay borrowings under its senior credit facility or invest in interest-bearing accounts and shortterm, interest-bearing securities consistent with our intention to maintain our qualification for taxation as a REIT, including, for example, government and governmental agency securities, certificates of deposit and interest-bearing bank deposits.

-This offering is not conditioned upon the successful completion of the Cordish Acquisitions and there is no assurance that the Cordish Acquisitions will be consummated on the anticipated schedule or at all.
-In the event we do not consummate the Cordish Acquisitions, the Operating Partnership intends to use the net proceeds from this offering for working capital and general corporate purposes, which may include the acquisition, development and improvement of properties, the repayment of indebtedness, capital expenditures and other general business purposes.
+This offering is not conditioned upon the successful completion of the Bally's Acquisitions and there is no assurance that the Bally's Acquisitions will be consummated on the anticipated schedule or at all.
+In the event we do not consummate the Bally's Acquisitions, the Operating Partnership intends to use the net proceeds from this offering for working capital and general corporate purposes, which may include the acquisition, development and improvement of properties, the repayment of indebtedness, capital expenditures and other general business purposes.